 Get their email

-Do you have an email capture set up on your website?
-Send people there.
-If not, ask them to message you or your page with their email address and you will add them to your email list.
+there.
+If not, ask them to message you or your page with their email

 Facebook Live builds trust with your viewers, which makes collecting an email address all that much easier.